Olympus E-M1 versus Panasonic G9

 |Panasonic GH3 (⇒ lft | rgt)||Four Thirds||15.9||4608||3456||1080/60p||22.7||12.4||812||71|

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the G9 provides a better video resolution than the E-M1.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the G9 provides a better video resolution than the E-M1.
 It can shoot movie footage at 4K/60p, while the Olympus is limited to 1080/30p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the G9 offers a substantially higher resolution than the one in the E-M1 (3680k vs 2360k dots).
-The adjacent table lists some of the other core features of the Olympus E-M1 and Panasonic G9 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Olympus E-M1, the Panasonic G9, and comparable cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Olympus E-M1 (⇒ rgt)||2360||no||3.0||1037||tilting||YES||8000||10.0||no||YES|